-The weekly Bulletin advertises which Week the Menu is on and you can see what the kitchen offers by clicking here.
+The weekly Bulletin advertises which Week the Menu is on.

 Some parents prefer to give their children packed lunches.
 Lunch boxes must be named.
 Crisps are only allowed as part of the packed lunch; sweets are not allowed in school at all.
 Please do not include bottles or cans of fizzy drinks, since these things can make quite a mess!
 The Change 4 Life website has a wealth of ideas for healthy lunches for all ages, click the logo to find out more:

 Children whose parents receive Income Support or income based Job Seekers Allowance, or Child Tax Credit (WITHOUT Working Tax Credit) may be entitled to free school meals.
 No distinction is made between those children whose parents pay and those who do not.
 Please contact the school office for the necessary forms and for confidential advice.

 We have made the decision that Briary Primary School is a Nut Free School due to the fact that some of our pupils have severe, life-threatening allergies to nuts including:-

 Body lotions, shampoos etc. containing any nuts